 \subsection{Open Book Decompositions}

-Given a $3$-manifold $M$, an \textit{(abstract) open book decomposition} for $M$ is a pair $(S,\phi)$ with the following properties. \begin{itemize} \item $S$ is an oriented compact surface with boundary called the \textit{page} of the open book decomposition. \item $\phi: S \rightarrow S$ is a diffeomorphism of $S$ such that $\phi|_{\partial S}$ is the identity.
-The diffeomorphhism $\phi$ is called the \textit{monodromy} of the open book decomposition. \end{itemize}
+An \textit{abstract open book decomposition} is a pair $(S,\phi)$ with the following properties. \begin{itemize} \item $S$ is an oriented compact surface with boundary called the \textit{page} of the open book decomposition. \item $\phi: S \rightarrow S$ is a diffeomorphism of $S$ such that $\phi|_{\partial S}$ is the identity.
+The diffeomorphism $\phi$ is called the \textit{monodromy} of the open book decomposition. \end{itemize}

-We reconstruct the manifold $M$ from the mapping torus of $(S,\phi)$ in the following way:
+We construct a 3-manifold $M_{(S,\phi)}$ from the mapping torus of $(S,\phi)$ in the following way:

 The image of boundary $\partial S \times \{0\}$ is a fibered link in $M$, and is called the \textit{binding} of the open book decomposition.
 By abuse of notation, we call the boundary of the surface $S$ the binding as well.